LIH-200 | Kauai (Nawiliwili), Hawaii |

 One day, a man named Liko entered the water.
 When the mo'o went to attack him, he swam under the lava shelf and escaped through the hole.
 The mo'o became stuck and was never able to get out.
 The groaning is the cry of hunger and pain from the lizard that is still trapped under the rocks.

 There used to be a much larger blowhole called Kukuiula Seaplume adjacent to Spouting Horn.
 It shot water 200-feet into the air.
 However, as the salt spray damaged a nearby field of sugar cane, the hole was blasted away in the 1920's.

 Thankfully, Spouting Horn remains and when the tide is right, waves surge through the submerged lava tube and erupt in a spectacular geyser of sea water, treating visitors to a stunning show.

 Another highlight of Kauai's extraordinary topography is Waimea Canyon.
 The largest canyon in the Pacific, it is an astounding sight.
 Ten miles long, 1 mile wide and 3,500-feet deep, it was carved thousands of years ago by rivers and floods flowing from the summit of Mount Waialeale.

 The lines in the canyon walls depict different volcanic eruptions and lava flows that have occurred over the centuries.
 Though smaller than the Grand Canyon of Arizona, Waimea Canyon rivals its more famous counterpart in scenic beauty.

 During the course of this moderately active half-day excursion, you'll also take in unforgettable sights through your motorcoach window.
-During the approximately two hour journey to the canyon, you'll pass through Lihue, the island's main town, Koloa, home of flower farms and sugarcane fields as well as the small villages of Oma'o, Kalaheo and Hanapepe.
+During the approximately two hour journey to the canyon, you'll pass through Lihue, the island's main town; Koloa, where the islands first successful sugar plantation was started, as well as the small villages of Oma'o, Kalaheo and Hanapepe.

 12 years & under only